-Master’s Programme in Economics (General Track)
+Master’s Programme in Economics (General Track), open to all.

 First autumn term